Comparing changes

 • script tasks

-This functionality allows a detailed review of changes before saving a new version, when browsing history, or in team collaboration.
+This feature allows for a detailed review of changes before saving a new version, during historical review, or in team collaboration.

-The Compare artifacts – comparing two exported artifacts
+Tab Compare artifacts – comparison of two exported elements

-Enables comparison of two files .xml or .json with exported application artifacts – focusing on their dependencies.
+It enables comparison of two files .xml or .json with exported application elements – focusing on their dependencies.

 How does it work?

-The user drags two files into the drag & drop.
+The user drags two files into the field drag & drop.

 The system analyzes dependencies and presents a list of differences.